-Located near the confluence of the Mississippi and Apple rivers in northwestern Illinois, the 2,500-acre Mississippi Palisades State Park is rich in American Indian history.
+Located near the confluence of the Mississippi and Apple Rivers in northwestern Illinois, the 2,500-acre Mississippi Palisades State Park is rich in American Indian history.

 With 241 Class A and B sites in both shaded and open areas, Mississippi Palisades is in demand by campers.
 Electrical hookups are available at 110 sites.
-Showers and flush toilets are situated in three buildings and are in operation from May 1 until Oct 31.
+Showers and flush toilets are situated in three buildings and operate from May 1 until October 31.
 You can pick up supplies at a camp convenience store, open during the summer.
 The campground also features water and two sanitary dump stations.
 Only campers with permits are allowed in the campground, with admittance prohibited from 10 p.m. to 7:30 a.m.
 Reservations are no longer being taken for the Class A and B sites at Mississippi Palisades.

 Two youth camping areas are also available.
 These may be reserved from June 1 through October 31.
 An adult must accompany every group of 15 minors.
 Any group of 25 or more must get permission from the site personnel before entering the park.